CxZMoE/audioplayer/README.md

 # Warning

-This tool can only be used for `none-commercial use`,I's using the library of [Un4seen Bass](http://www.un4seen.com/),they only permmited non-commercial use for free.
+This tool can only be used for `none-commercial use`,I'm using the library of [Un4seen Bass](http://www.un4seen.com/),they only permmited non-commercial use for free.
 If you want to use this tool for commercial use, you need to buy a licence from them.
 I'm not responsible for illegal use of this tool.

 Btw, I may write a audip library myself in the future,but for current convinience of use,I will keep bass library for a period of time.